 The remnant Lyons food businesses were sold off throughout the early to mid 1990s.

 Ready Brek was sold to Weetabix in 1990.

 Lyons Maid had been loss-making for several years, mainly due to increased competition following the entrance of Mars into the ice cream market.
 It was sold to Clarke Foods for £12 million in 1991.
 There were 800 employees in Greenford, Middlesex and Liverpool.
 Clarke Foods was acquired by Nestle in 1992.

 In 1994 the Lyons coffee businesses were divested: ground coffee to Paulig of Finland and instant coffee to Philip Morris.

 Lyons Cakes was sold to Tomkins of America for £35 million in 1995.
 The business employed 1,700 people in Britain and Ireland.
 Meanwhile, the Tetley Tea business was subject to a management buyout, valued at £190 million.

-Lyons Quick Brew tea is still found in the UK, although distribution is extremely limited.
-Lyons Red Label tea can be bought from Waitrose.
-Lyons remains the highest selling tea brand in Ireland, with over a third of the market.
-Lyons Maid ice cream has been re-branded as Nestle.
+Lyons Quick Brew and Red Label teas were still available in Britain until relatively recently.
+Lyons remains the highest-selling tea brand in Ireland, with over a third of the market.
+Lyons Maid ice cream has been rebranded as Nestle.
 Lyons brand cakes, biscuits and freshly ground coffee are still sold, although without the presence they once had.

 Lyons’ major weakness was nepotism.
 As late as the 1950s, the board was populated exclusively by family members.
 The Financial Times ran a headline, “Too much Salmon is bad for Lyons”.
 A non-family member chairman was not elected until 1977.
 Although a public company, the majority of voting shares were controlled by the founding families until 1976.
 But by then, it was too late to save the company extant.